 Make sure to include lots of windows that are double-panes and energy efficient in your property, because the more natural light you're able to use, the less you have to rely on electric lighting.

 Every day, thousands of buildings made of perfectly good lumber, glass, metal, and stone are pulled down and their materials disposed of.
 Don't let it all go to waste.
 Reuse whatever you can from used building supply dealers and choose new products that have been made from old ones.

 Water is one of our most precious natural resources, so see that the your rain water is collected in outside tanks that can be purchased from any home store.
-You can also reclaim the filtered waste water from your drains and use both sources to water your lawn and flower beds or wash your car.
-You can get all your energy efficient water heater questions answered at: Marathon International.
+You can also reclaim the filtered waste water from your drains and use both sources to water your lawn and flower beds or wash your car. .

 Greenhouse gases from electricity generation are changing the Earth's climate, so this is your chance to stop using grid electricity.
 You can easily buy kits to set up wind turbines and solar panels in your yard or roof that will reduce or eliminate your dependence on the grid.